microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaUserThumbnailPhoto.md

 ```

 ## Description
-this cmdlet is used to set the thumbnail photo for a user
+This cmdlet is used to set the thumbnail photo for a user

 ## Examples